Drawing and Foundation

 |Multi Media Lab Hours|

-The black and white/analog Photography Studio is 1006 sq. ft. and located in room 323 on the 3rd floor of List Art.
-It consists of a dark room, a film‐loading room, and a larger main space for presentations, critiques, and discussions.
-The Photography Studio is scheduled for renovations in the summer of 2013.
-It currently has stations for ten students, lockable flat files for the storage of student supplies and paper and one studio space for an Honors' student.
+The black and white/analog Photography Studio is 1006 sq. ft. and is located in room 321 on the 3rd floor of List Art.
+It consists of a darkroom, a film‐loading room, and a larger main space for presentations, critiques, and discussions.
+It currently has enlarger stations for fifteen students and lockable flat files for the storage of student supplies and paper.

-Digital photography is taught in one of the two MMLs described above with a dedicated digital print lab, located in List 317.
-The digital print lab is equipped with five computers and multiple small and large format, color, ink jet printers that support the production work of students enrolled in digital photography classes or independent study in digital photography.
+Digital photography is taught in one of the two MMLs described above with a dedicated digital print lab, located in List 512.
+The digital print lab is equipped with eleven iMac computers as well as five Epson Stylus Pro inkjet printers, including two 9890s, two 4900s and one 3880 to support the production work of students enrolled in digital photography classes or independent study in digital photography.

 Walter Feldman Book Arts Studio

 The Walter Feldman Book Arts Studio is a unique space dedicated to keeping the book arts alive at Brown.
-Students learn the basics of typography, book design, and book‐binding.
+Students learn the basics of typography, book design, and bookbinding.
 The 1278 sq. ft.
 Book Arts Studio is fully equipped as a conjoined letterpress printing studio and book bindery.
 The printing studio has two Vandercook Proof Presses, metal type in text and display sizes, and the necessary tools for making and printing photopolymer plates.
 A fully‐functional and spacious bindery is adjacent to the printing studio and includes paper‐making capability.
-The Book Arts Studio is accessbile to students by card access.

 List Art houses several spaces dedicated to student exhibitions.
-The first floor gallery space, adjacent to the main lobby, is suitable for 2d and 3d work.
-The second floor of List Art houses three distinct spaces; a small, windowless room that is ideally suited for multi media installations, a corridor gallery that accomodates both 2D and 3D work and a video monitor is permanently installed in the elevator lobby on the second floor allowing for the presentation of work in single‐channel video.
+The first floor gallery space, adjacent to the main lobby, is suitable for 2D and 3D work.
+The second floor of List Art houses three distinct spaces; a small, windowless room that is ideally suited for multi media installations, a corridor gallery that accomodates both 2D and 3D work and a video monitor that is permanently installed in the elevator lobby on the second floor, allowing for the presentation of work in single‐channel video.

-Digital and analog still and video cameras, lighting kits and sound recording devices are available to Visual Art concentrators and students taking select Visual Art courses at our equipment libary.
-Hours for equipment check-out vary from semester to semester email Visa-Equipment@brown.edu.
+Digital and analog still and video cameras, lighting kits and sound recording devices are available to Visual Art concentrators and students taking select Visual Art courses at our equipment libary located in List Art in room 515.
+Hours for equipment check-out vary from semester to semester.
+Email Visa-Equipment@brown.edu for more information.